William A. Bowles: Later years

 Following his release from prison, Bowles returned to Orange County, Indiana, where his health deteriorated.
 Illness confined Bowles to his home in his later years.
 Bowles died on March 28, 1873, at his home at French Lick, in the presence of his third wife, Julia.
 For a number of years Bowles's body remained in a stone vault within sight of his home.
-His remains were removed to Ames Chapel Cemetery at Paoli, about five miles away, where Julia was buried.Gipson, p.
-198. Bowles was remembered in his obituary as one of the county's early citizens and "one of the best physicians in Southern Indiana."
+His remains were removed to Ames Chapel Cemetery at Paoli, about five miles away, where Julia was buried.
+Bowles was remembered in his obituary as one of the county's early citizens and "one of the best physicians in Southern Indiana."

 Prior his trial and incarceration in 1864, Bowles had leased the French Lick Springs hotel to Doctor Samuel Ryan.
 In 1880 Bowles's hotel property was sold at a sheriff's auction to Hiram E. Wells and James M. Andrews of Paoli to satisfy a legal judgment against Bowles's estate.